 Every vote is assessed and verified internally.
 We retain the right to override our template guidelines where, for example, a company has provided additional information directly to us, or where we are undergoing a multi-year engagement programme.
 This provides an important qualitative overlay to our voting position.

-All changes to these guidelines are subject to approval by the Head of Ethical and Responsible Investing.
+All changes to these guidelines are subject to approval by CCLA's Investment Committee, which is chaired by our Chief Executive.